 He sounded like the Reverend I.M Jolly doing his best to sell Christianity to cannibals who had assumed he would taste better if they all blessed themselves before eating him.
 The poor man’s cri de cœur was actually a litany of defeatism.

-His performance today was all of that, but also that of a great champion.
+His performance was all of that, but also that of a great champion.
 Like the weeks leading up to the vote in the 2014 Referendum on Scotland’s independence the match went one way and then the other.
 Just as it seemed he was on the point of winning Murray lost a set to the Italian.
 Then his game disintegrated, his confidence with it.
 This was in the face of an opponent prone to tantrums.
-The Italian threw his racquet on the ground in anger, challenged the umpire, was docked a point for making an obscenity, shouted at the clouds dramatically as if rehearsing an opera, and even strained his ankle so badly he called for aid to bandage it.
+The Italian threw his racquet on the ground in anger, challenged the umpire, was docked a point for mouthing an obscenity, shouted at the clouds dramatically rehearsing Verdi’s Rigoletto, and managed to strain his ankle so badly he called for medical aid.

 In an heroic five game renaissance, having spotted the Italian’s preponderance to repeat the same moves too often, Murray pulled a magnificent win out of thin air, to the crowd’s evident delight.
 Murray came back from nowhere, second-guessing his opponent at every turn, sending the Italian running in all directions simultaneously to no good effect.